intrepidcs/ics-cli/README.md

 The application is installed by simply unzipping the directory while maintaining its contents and adding the unzipped folder to your desired workspace, or adding the executable to your path.

 # Linux
-1. Download the `ics-cli` zip for Linux
+1. Download the `ics-cli.zip` file for Linux
 2. Unzip the downloaded file
-3. Add executable permissions to the application located in `ics-cli/bin/ics` by running `chmod +x ics-cli/bin/ics`
+3. Add executable permissions to the application located in `ics-cli/bin/` by running `chmod +x ics-cli/bin/ics`
 4. Move the `ics-cli` folder to your desired location and add the `ics-cli/bin` directory to your `PATH` if you'd like

 # Windows
-1. Download the `ics-cli` zip for Windows
+1. Download the `ics-cli.zip` file for Windows
 2. Unzip the downloaded file
 3. Move the `ics-cli` folder to your desired location, add the `ics-cli/bin` directory to your `PATH` if you'd like